 This program is intended to be interactive and hands-on.
-RF-DASH instructors should not use lecture style presenting predominantly.
+RF-DASH instructors should not predominantly use lecture style presenting.
 The curriculum is intended to be followed in sequence.
 Instructors should begin new programs with hazard recognition and scene safety.
-Next would be patient assessment and stabilization.
+Next is patient assessment and stabilization.
 Experience has shown that most audiences want a program that will last no more than two hours.
 This is why some of the other standard first aid courses have not been successful with farm audiences.
 The modularized nature of this program makes it easy to emphasize a particular topic, or relevant topic in an appropriate time frame.
-RF-DASH uses the Penn State Emergency First Aid Care for Farm Families program as the curriculum that can be used to teach farm first aid.
+RF -DASH uses the Penn State Emergency First Aid Care for Farm Families program as the curriculum that can be used to teach farm/ ranch first aid.

-RF-DASH instructors receive the training materials from the Penn State Emergency First Aid Care for Farm Families program.
+materials from the Penn State Emergency First Aid Care for Farm Families program.
 These materials include PowerPoint presentations and presentation narrative, plus emphasized key points.